-Applying for jobs can be a stressful task — marked by uncertainty, anticipation, and sometimes even dread.
-If you're just starting out in the process — or if you've been applying for jobs for a while without success — you probably have questions like:
+Applying for jobs can be stressful, marked by uncertainty, anticipation, and sometimes even dread.
+If you're just starting the process, or if you've been applying for jobs for a while without success, you probably have questions like:

 - How many jobs should I apply for at once?